 We perform in church for the whole school celebrations at Harvest, Advent and Easter.
 These performances also allow the pupils to have the opportunity to do a solo if they would like.

 Each year we also perform as part of the Young Voices choir.
 We practice ten songs for the Autumn term, and this culminates in a performance at the AO Arena in Manchester alongside a choir of 8000+ children.
 It really is an amazing experience, as children get to perform alongside some famous musicians.
-In the past these have been Tony Hadley, Fleur East and this year our choir sang alongside The Beatbox Collective and Heather Small.
+In the past these have been Tony Hadley, Fleur East, Heather Small, and this year we sang alongside MC Grammar.

 Bolton Music Festival